Best NAS drive for media streaming and backup

 To get the best of both worlds, most boxes will sync with cloud storage services, providing another layer of data redundancy and disaster-recovery options.
 If you experience a disaster at home—a flood, fire, or earthquake—you’ll at least have the peace of mind that comes with knowing your data is safely backed up at another physical location.

 A word on pricing: Not all NAS box manufacturers also build hard drives, so many of them sell these boxes “unpopulated;” i.e., without any hard drives installed.
 When you’re comparing prices, make sure you know whether or not the drivers are included.
 If you’re not familiar with formatting a hard drive or setting up an array of drives, you might find it more convenient to buy a NAS box that’s populated and ready to go right out of the box.

-Best NAS box for media streaming and backup
+Best NAS box for media streaming

 The WD My Cloud EX2 Ultra is one of the least-expensive two-bay NAS boxes you’ll find, but it’s still very fast; in fact, it was nearly as fast as the business-oriented Netgear ReadyNAS 212, which costs twice as much.
 That’s a combination that’s hard to beat.
-We’ve picked the unpopulated version here, but you can buy one with the drives already installed and configured as RAID 1 for data redundancy (a 4TB configuration costs $349 on Amazon).
+We’ve picked the unpopulated version here, but you can buy one with the drives already installed and configured as RAID 1 for data redundancy (a 4TB configuration costs less than $349 on Amazon).

 How we tested